The Group (Australian TV series)

-The Group was an Australian situation comedy series produced by Cash Harmon Television for the Seven Network in 1971.
+The Group was an Australian situation comedy series broadcast by the Seven Network, produced by Cash Harmon Television and written by David Sale.
+The pilot episode was screened by the network on 25 January as one of four Australian series it was considering commissioning.
+It then, Bob Ellis wrote, 'invited the vast audience to write in and say which ones they liked.'

 Synopsis

 The situation involved five young flatmates—three men and two women—living together for financial and pragmatic reasons and regularly attempting to outwit their landlord who was convinced there were saucy goings-on in the flat.
+In this it prefigured the more well-known 1973 British sitcom Man About the House.

 The regular characters were named on screen with a freeze frame as they made their entrance at the start of each episode.
-Each credit also featured a brief description of the character, such as MARK the medical student, JENNIFER the student, BOB the accountant, JEREMY he's something in television, TINTO the landlord.
+Each credit also featured a brief description of the character, such as 'MARK the medical student', 'JENNIFER the student', 'BOB the accountant', 'JEREMY he's something in television', 'TINTO the landlord'.

 The final character was Laura Bent, the dumb brunette, a model unaware of her physical attractiveness.
 Laura was the key character around which most of the show's situations revolved.
 Her caption would change every episode and formed the title of the episode, such as "and LAURA this week she's on a diet", "This Week She Wants to Be a Singer", "This Week She Travels", etc.

+Ellis described The Group's pilot as featuring 'graceful studio direction, and... a chirpy overall feeling of ensemble vivaciousness'; it was, he said, 'a cheery, friendly, viable show.'